Edin Džeko

-A former youth international for Bosnia and Herzegovina, Džeko made his senior international debut in 2007, earning over 120 caps and scoring 64 goals since.
-Džeko became the highest Bosnia and Herzegovina goalscorer of all time on 7 September 2012 in a game against Liechtenstein where he scored a hat-trick to surpass Zvjezdan Misimović and Elvir Bolić.
+A former youth international for Bosnia and Herzegovina, Džeko made his senior international debut in 2007, earning over 140 caps and scoring 72 goals since.
+Džeko became the highest Bosnia and Herzegovina goalscorer of all time on 7 September 2012 in a game against Liechtenstein, scoring a hat-trick to surpass Zvjezdan Misimović and Elvir Bolić.
 On 11 September 2018, in a game against Austria, he played his 95th game for Bosnia and Herzegovina and surpassed Emir Spahić to become the country's most-capped player.
 His ten goals in the qualifying campaign helped his national team qualify for its first international tournament, the 2014 FIFA World Cup.

 Club career

 Early career

 Džeko began his career at Željezničar, playing as a midfielder between 2003 and 2005, but with little success playing in that position.
 He was widely regarded as too tall, and with poor technical abilities.
 Džeko's coach at the time though, Jiří Plíšek, saw his potential and when Plíšek returned home, he advised Teplice to buy him. Željezničar accepted a bid of just €25,000 for Džeko, one of Željezničar's directors saying years later, "[we] thought we won the lottery".

 Džeko had a loan spell with Ústí nad Labem in 2005, during which he scored six goals in 15 games.
 Later that year, he moved back to Teplice, staying there until 2007.
 With 13 goals in 30 games, he was the second-top goalscorer of the Czech League in the 2006–07 season.
 Due to his performances, VfL Wolfsburg manager Felix Magath signed him for €4 million.